fyelic/fyelic-micropython/README.md

 ![install MicroPython](reference_images/installmicropython.png)

 A dialog box will pop up to install the latest version of the MicroPython firmware on your Raspberry Pi Pico.
+When downloading MicroPython, you must choose the correct variant that corresponds to your Pico variant.
+For example, if you identified your Pico as the H model, you must select the Pi Pico H model when downloading MicroPython as shown below.

 Select the variant and the version should be the latest, so leave it set at that.
-FYELIC uses Raspberry Pi Pico H.
 ![select variant](reference_images/selectvariant.png)

 Click the **Install** button to copy the firmware to your Raspberry Pi Pico.